SpotlightKid/reface-dx-lib/README.md

 For example, if bank 3, slot 1 (i.e. program 17, counting from 1) contains a
-patch called "Cool Pad", the following command retrives it from a connected reface DX and saves it:
+patch called "Cool Pad", the following command retrives it from a connected Reface DX and saves it:

 ```console
 $ reface-request-patch 17